de-mh/persian_phonemizer/README.md

 - [X] parse Dehkhoda
 - [X] parse Moen
 - [X] use part-of-speech tagger to identify suiting paronounce
-- [ ] use dependecy parser to add 'e' between words when needed
+- [X] use dependecy parser to add 'e' between words when needed
 - [X] train a model to predict pronounce for words missing from DB
 - [ ] use Bert to choose from pronounces with same POS
+- [ ] add lemmatizer for better coverage